-The humble eggplant takes center stage when it comes to Sicilian cooking.
-Eggplant Caponata, a Sicilian eggplant recipe, has a flavorful blend of sweet and sour flavors all in one dish.
-And it’s even tastier served the next day!When you think of Sicilian cooking, one of the first ingredients that comes to mind is the iconic eggplant.
+When you think of Sicilian cooking, one of the first ingredients that comes to mind is the iconic eggplant.
 During a recent trip to Sicily, the number of dishes featuring eggplant I sampled was mind-boggling.
 The record was five dishes during one meal!

-Advantages of oven roasting eggplant for caponata:
+Frying vs oven roasting eggplant for caponata

-- Since there is no frying involved this method is fuss free!
+- Since there is no frying involved this method is fuss free.

 - Oven roasting ensures that each piece of eggplant is evenly roasted.